-Westmont, NJ-based 40 Winks was established in 1977 by Frank Borreggine and in 1996 is operated by his three children.
+Westmont, NJ-based company - 40 Winks was established in 1977 by Frank Borreggine and since 1996, it has been operated by his three children.
 There are 15 units that have doubled sales between 1994 and 1996.
 The bedding retailer is committed to honesty and mattress suppliers enjoy working with it because of its commitment to consumers.
 There is an extensive employee training program that is well-known throughout the industry.

 While honesty and integrity may not be the first words that typically come to a consumer's mind when shopping for bedding, John Borreggine of 40 Winks hopes that will change.
-Bedding manufacturer IBC is bringing a European approach to the United States
+Read more good information: Bedding manufacturer IBC is bringing a European approach to the United States

 "We recognize that there's a lot of deliberate chicanery going on in bedding retail," agreed brother Gerry Borreggine.

-The 40 Winks philosophy of honestly and integrity is paying off.
+The 40 Winks philosophy of honesty and integrity is paying off.
 The Borreggine brothers, along with their sister.
-Holly Dugan, are a sharp management trio that has generated the respect of manufacturers and consumers alike.
+Holly Dugan, a sharp management trio that has generated the respect of manufacturers and consumers alike.

 Bob Malin, vice president of marketing for Serta, said 40 Winks "is a pleasure to deal with because it is concerned about the consumer as much as any retailer I ever met."

 Other suppliers, including Gary Fazio, national vice president of sales for Sealy, agreed: "40 Winks is committed to bring the best possible value to the consumer."
 And, based on rapidly increasing sales, these efforts have not gone unnoticed by consumers.